RattlesHyper/lyra-addon/README.md

 - `.rename` Renames the held item in creative mode.
 - `.sptp` Teleports you with Spectator Mode Teleport packet.
 - `.stack` Gives you a stack of the item you're holding.
+- `.stick` Sticks to the target players head.

 <hr />